chennakranthikumar/restaurant_review_app/README.md

 #server operation:

   1. after that we need to run the website on python server so that we can have the accurate search engine operation and accessibility to load in any device

+##This project works offline and responsive .